leolavaur/icdcs_2025/README.md

 # FL x Security for Network Monitoring

 > [!IMPORTANT]
-> Note: This repository is a proposal for ICDCS 2025.
-The tutorial will be held only if accepted, and its content is subject to change.
+> Note: The repository currently hosts the existing materials from ICDCS 2024 as reference, but its content is subject to change.

 This tutorial will be held at the [45th IEEE International Conference on Distributed Computing Systems](https://icdcs2025.icdcs.org/) (ICDCS 2025) in July 2025.
 This repository contains the materials, including the Jupyter notebooks and the presentations support, that have been used during the tutorial.